stefaanc/psconsole/README.md

 > :information_source:
 > There are actually a number of profiles on your machine.
 We are using the `CurrentUserAllHosts` profile here.
 For more info, see https://docs.microsoft.com/en-gb/powershell/module/microsoft.powershell.core/about/about_profiles, but documentation doesn't always seem to line-up with what we see in a PowerShell console.

 If the folder or file are not there, you should create it.
-You can pick-up our profile from the `scripts` folder in this project (`@Documents-WindowsPowerShell_profile.ps1`) and rename it `profile.ps1`.
+You can pick-up our profile from the `scripts` folder in this project (`@HOME-Documents-WindowsPowerShell_profile.ps1`) and rename it `profile.ps1`.
 Remark that you may have to change the marked line at the end, pointing to the default-project profile.

+> :warning:
+> you may also need to copy the corresponding `psconsole.json` used by the `Apply-PSConsoleSettings` script in our profile.
+More info [here](#the-default-master profile).

 We want to run a different profile depending on the current directory.